Liberty High School (Bethlehem, Pennsylvania)

 Liberty High School is a large urban, public high school located in Bethlehem, Pennsylvania.
 Liberty is the larger of two public high schools in the Bethlehem Area School District; Freedom High School is the other.
-Liberty's current attendance area includes students from the City of Bethlehem, Fountain Hill, Freemansburg, and Hanover Township.
-As of the 2021-22 school year, the school had an enrollment of 2,702 students, according to National Center for Education Statistics data.
+Liberty's current attendance area includes students from Bethlehem, Fountain Hill, Freemansburg, and Hanover Township.
+As of the 2023–24 school year, the school had an enrollment of 2,587 students, according to National Center for Education Statistics data.

 Liberty High School students may choose to attend the Bethlehem Area Vocational-Technical School for training in the construction and mechanical trades.
-In 2015, the Bethlehem School District reported that over 1,000 Bethlehem Area pupils were enrolled in the Vocational school's programs.
-The Colonial Intermediate Unit IU20 provides the school with a wide variety of services like: specialized education for disabled students; state mandated training on recognizing and reporting child abuse; speech and visual disability services; criminal background check processing for prospective employees and professional development for staff and faculty.
+In 2015, the Bethlehem School District reported that over 1,000 Bethlehem Area pupils were enrolled in the vocational school's programs.
+The Colonial Intermediate Unit, IU20, provides the school with a wide variety of services like: specialized education for disabled students, state-mandated training on recognizing and reporting child abuse, speech and visual disability services, and criminal background check processing for prospective employees and professional development for staff and faculty.

-Liberty High School holds football games and other sporting events at the Frank Banko Field at the Bethlehem Area School District Stadium, one of the largest high school football stadiums in the state.
+Liberty High School holds football games and other sporting events at the Frank Banko Field at the Bethlehem Area School District Stadium, one of the state's largest high school football stadiums.
 Graduation takes place annually at Stabler Arena.

 History

+20th century

-Liberty High School was built in 1918 and opened in 1922.
-At the ceremony in May 1923, Liberty High School was dedicated to "the progressive spirit of the citizens of Bethlehem."
-At the opening of the school, Liberty was seen as "one of the greatest achievements of the City of Bethlehem," and designed to not only "further the well-being of youth" but also to stand as a "War Memorial, commemorating the valor of Bethlehem men who went to the front, the sacrifice of the heroic dead and the manifold contributions and productions of the city toward bringing the war to swift and just conclusion."
+Liberty High School was built in 1918 and opened in 1922, following World War I. At the school's opening ceremony in May 1923, Liberty High School was dedicated to "the progressive spirit of the citizens of Bethlehem."
+In the ceremony, Liberty was cited as "one of the greatest achievements of the City of Bethlehem" and designed to not only "further the well-being of youth" but also to stand as a "War Memorial, commemorating the valor of Bethlehem men who went to the front, the sacrifice of the heroic dead and the manifold contributions and productions of the city toward bringing the war to swift and just conclusion."
 Liberty High School was given its name to cement this War Memorial status.
 It is located in the geographical center of Bethlehem, Pennsylvania, in the Lehigh Valley region of the state.

 Liberty High School served all of Bethlehem until Freedom High School was built.
-Following the opening of Freedom High School, Center City, Pembroke, and South Side residents in Bethlehem attended Liberty while Bethlehem Township and Hanover Township residents went to Freedom.
-Adjustments have since been made to these borders, and Liberty now has students from Hanover, Center City, Pembroke and some of South Side (with some South Side residents attending the Freedom school).
+Following the opening of Freedom High School, Center City Bethlehem, Pembroke Village, and South Side residents in Bethlehem attended Liberty while Bethlehem Township and Hanover Township residents went to Freedom.
+Adjustments have since been made to these borders, and Liberty now has students from Hanover, Center City, Pembroke, and some of South Side with some South Side residents attending Freedom High School.

 Up until Liberty's recent remodel, the school was composed of three classroom buildings, two buildings with four floors and one science center with two.
 Over the years, several renovations have been performed on the school, with the most recent being an overhaul of the main building, along with the construction of a new student activity center.